Subnet

 How subnets work:

-Validator Set: Each subnet has validator set (can be mainnet validators + additional validators).
+Validator Set: Each subnet has a validator set that can include mainnet validators and additional validators.

-Custom Rules: Subnet can implement custom consensus, execution, economic rules.
+Custom Rules: Subnets can implement custom consensus, execution, and economic rules.

-Shared Security: Inherit security from parent network validators.
+Shared Security: Subnets inherit security from parent network validators.

-Cross-Chain Bridge: Subnets can bridge assets to mainnet and other subnets.
+Cross-Chain Bridge: Subnets can bridge assets to the mainnet and other subnets.

 Subnets enable customization while maintaining security.